rencap12/web103_finalproject_Group_22/milestones/milestone1.md

 - [x] In `readme.md`: add all group members' names
 - [x] In `readme.md`: complete the **Description and Purpose** section
 - [x] In `readme.md`: complete the **Inspiration** section
-- [ ] In `readme.md`: list all features you intend to include in your app (in future units, you will check off features as you complete them and add GIFs demonstrating the features)
+- [x] In `readme.md`: list all features you intend to include in your app (in future units, you will check off features as you complete them and add GIFs demonstrating the features)
 - [x] In `planning/user_stories.md`: add all user stories
-- [ ] In this document, complete the **Reflection** section below
+- [x] In this document, complete the **Reflection** section below

 ## Reflection

 ### 1. What went well during this unit?

-[👉🏾👉🏾👉🏾 your answer here]
+We planned and communicated effectively with each other.
+We listened to each other's input and determined how our ideas can work together towards the project goal and user experience.

 ### 2. What were some challenges your group faced in this unit?

-[👉🏾👉🏾👉🏾 your answer here]
+We had to account for the time frame for the project and ensure the included features align with the needs derived from the user stories.

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-[👉🏾👉🏾👉🏾 your answer here]
+We will need to clarify the structure of our application and further establish the meeting and work schedule.